peterhinch/micropython-nano-gui/README.md

 I froze a subset of the `drivers` and the `gui` directories.
 A subset minimises the size of the firmware build and eliminates modules which won't compile due to the complex number issue.
-The directory structure in my frozen modules directory matched that of the source: the directory had `gui` and `drivers` subdirectories with their subdirectories intact (where they had necessary contents).
-This is the resultant tree from my frozen directory:
+The directory structure in my frozen modules directory matched that of the source.
+This is the structure of my frozen
+directory:
 ![Image](images/esp8266_tree.JPG)

 I erased flash, built and installed the new firmware.
 Finally I copied